 Caffeine is most likely part of your daily routine, but if you aren’t careful, caffeine can actually have a negative impact on your body.
-Read our guide on how to consume caffeine in a healthy way.

 There is no need to get paranoid or overly cautious.
 To make things easier for you, we have compiled these 5 easy ways to consume caffeine in a healthy way.